Kimani03/printf/README.md

 Ensure all the above options work well together.
 - - -

-## Known Bugs
-The following tasks did not pass all checks: tasks 9 to 12 and 15.

 ### Collaborate

 To collaborate, reach me through the email addresses victorkariuki03@gmail.com